 This is the reason why they can’t be good guard dogs.
 However, they can make good watchdogs because they bark a lot, especially around unfamiliar things or people.

 They are always excited and love to have company.
-You can’t leave them alone for long because they’ll get bored and act naughty.
-Beagles can also get separation anxiety as they are pack animals.
+You can’t leave them alone for long because they’ll get bored and act naughty. dogs can also get separation anxiety as they are pack animals.

 Training a beagle puppy